raspiblitz/raspiblitz/FAQ.md

 - Once that's done, login once via SSH and use the password raspiblitz and set a new password A (can be your old one or a new one).

 After the final reboot your RaspiBlitz should be ready, running the new RaspiBlitz version.

-## How do I update my RaspiBlitz from older versions like v1.0 or v1.1?

-To update you DON'T NEED to close any channels, remove funding, or download the blockchain again.

-Here is a YouTube video tutorial on how to update: https://www.youtube.com/watch?v=Xvn0WQfHUdI

-Simply [Download the new RaspiBlitz SD card image](https://github.com/rootzoll/raspiblitz#installing-the-software) to your laptop and have an SD card writer ready.
-Then login into your RaspiBlitz with SSH and:

-- main menu > OFF
-- remove power
-- remove SD card

-Write the new image to your SD card .. yes, you simply overwrite the old one.
-It's OK, all your personal data is on the HDD.
-If you want to be extra safe you can make an image backup of your old SD card first - but that is optional.
-If you made manual changes to your RaspiBlitz with scripts on the SD card you might want to check on this FAQ question first: [Why do I need to re-burn my SD card for an update?](FAQ.md#why-do-i-need-to-re-burn-my-sd-card-for-an-update).

-- insert new SD card image
-- power on the RaspiBlitz again

-You should see that it switched into recover/backup mode.
-It's now provisioning the fresh OS on the sd card with your old settings and data.
-This process can take some time, especially if you had the RTL Web UI activated.
-Follow the instructions on the display ... if it takes longer than an hour .. [get support](https://github.com/rootzoll/raspiblitz#support).

-When the update/recover process is ready you will see a `FINAL RECOVER LOGIN NEEDED` message on the display.
-Login via SSH by using the password `raspiblitz` and set your Password A again.
-It can be the same as the old one, but consider using the occasion to make a password change for security reasons.
-If you had auto-unlock activated you might also be asked to enter your old Password C again.
-Then it wil make a final reboot.

-After your RaspiBlitz is done catching up with the latest blockchain data you should see your status screen displaying your funds and channels.
-Your backup is complete.

 ## How to verify the SD card image after download?